Go Back

 Second Rise

-While the dough is rises, preheat the oven to 425°F/220°C and prepare a pot of water with 6 cups of water and 1 tbsp of sugar.
+While the dough is rising, preheat the oven to 425°F/218°C and prepare a large pot of water with 6 cups of water and 1 tbsp of sugar.

 Boil bagels for 1 minute and then flip over and boil for another minute.
-Remove using a slotted spoon and place onto a baking sheet pan lined with parchment paper.
+Remove them using a slotted spoon and place them onto a baking sheet lined with parchment paper.

-Bake for 25-30 minutes or until the tops are golden brown.
-Using a digital thermometer, the internal temperature will read 200°F/93°C.
+• Bake for 25-30 minutes or until the tops are golden brown and the internal temperature reads 200°F/94°C with a digital thermometer.

 Notes